 \textbf{Action Prediction Heads.} Each layer is equipped with an auxiliary action head that provides per-layer action supervision, covering 7 degrees of freedom including 3D translation, 3D rotation, and the gripper command.
 These heads are used only during training and are removed at test time.
 Inference relies solely on the backbone's native policy head.

-\textbf{Normalization and Initialization.} All pooled embeddings are standardized using the dataset-level mean and variance.
-Linear layers follow Kaiming uniform initialization, and layer norms are initialized with unit scale and zero bias.
-Dropout is applied only within the GAT modules and the auxiliary action heads as described above.
+\textbf{Normalization and Initialization.} All pooled embeddings are standardized using dataset-level statistics.
+Linear layers are initialized with Kaiming uniform initialization, while layer normalization uses unit scale and zero bias.
+Dropout is applied only to the GAT modules and auxiliary action heads.